jj-math-j/notes_math/arithmetic.md

 - **multiplication**: the scaling of a number by itself some number of times

-- **division**: the partitioning of a number into some number of pieces
+- **division**: the partitioning of a number into some number of equal pieces

-- **grouping**: the prioritization of an operation's evaluation
+- **grouping**: the prioritization of an operation's evaluation relative to its peers

 ## shorthands